Louie’s story – bilateral hip dysplasia

 It is absolutely the right thing to do – it gets Louie out of pain, he can build both leg muscles together, he’s used to being in the crate and Finn is used to him being there.
 The house is set up, the weather is better and it’s lighter in the mornings and evenings.
 It’s me who is shattered and I don’t think I’ll ever be able to stand up straight again!
 Hey ho!

-So, differences this time round?
+So, differences this time around?
 Well, his lack of hair still looks shocking, probably a little worse as the area around the tail is completely bald now and not an attractive sight!
-He was given a Fentanyl patch rather than Recuvyra which meant his side was shaved too and a dressing stapled to his side.
+He was given a Fentanyl patch rather than Recuvyra, which meant his side was shaved too and a dressing stapled to his side.